KaixiangLin/MTLayerNeuralNet-python/CNN/README.md

 # MTLayerNeuralNet-python

-A python implementation of multi-layer neural network for arbitrary number of layers and arbitrary number of hidden nodes.
+A python implementation of Convolutional neural network with specific structure.

 # loss function:
-l2 loss
+cross-entropy with last layer is softmax output

 # optimizers:
 Adamdelta, AdamGrad, SGD, NesterovAcceleratedGrad